ayrshare/social-media-api/README.md

 ### History, Post, Delete Example

-This example shows how to post, get history, and delete the post.
+This simple example shows how to post, get history, and delete the post.
 This example assumes you have a free API key from [Ayrshare](https://www.ayrshare.com) and have enabled Twitter, Facebook, and LinkedIn.
+Note, Telegram and Reddit also available.

 ``` javascript
 const SocialPost = require("social-post-api");